charmplusplus/charm4py/docs/benchmarks.rst

    :width: 60%
    :align: center

-As we can see, the performance and scaling characteristics of Charmpy closely mimic the behavior of the C++ program.
+As we can see, the performance and scaling characteristics of CharmPy closely mimic the behavior of the C++ program.
 The y axis is logarithmic scale, and we can see that performance scales linearly with the number of cores.
-The average performance difference between Charmpy and Charm++ is 19%.
+The average performance difference between CharmPy and Charm++ is 19%.

 We also ran a different problem size (51 million particles) and configuration to evaluate performance with very high core counts (131k cores on Blue Waters),